About the Work

 Biography

 His formation includes formal studies at the Ringling School of Art and Design, sustained engagement with museum collections, and long term study of the Church’s artistic and theological tradition.
-His work is situated within the figurative painting lineage, drawing from artists whose mastery of light, structure, and interior life shaped modern sacred and religious painting.

 Among these influences are painters such as John Singer Sargent, Joaquin Sorolla, Alphonse Mucha, Carl von Marr, and Nicolai Fechin, as well as Russian masters including Isaac Levitan and Ilya Repin.
 Their attention to form, atmosphere, and the expressive potential of light informs Corsini’s approach, not as stylistic imitation, but as a disciplined inheritance.